 Call for Proposals

-The conference will take place May 29 – June 2 at the Cleveland Convention Center in downtown Cleveland, Ohio.
+The 2024 AIR Forum will take place May 28–31 (with pre-conference education May 27–28), at the Colorado Convention Center in downtown Denver, CO.
 All sessions will be presented in person at this venue.
 There will be no hybrid or virtual options.
-All presenters must register for AIR Forum, and plan to attend and present in person, in Cleveland.
+All presenters must register for AIR Forum and plan to attend and present in person in Denver.

 About the Review Process